perrylucas8410/Windows/README.md

 4. The system will upload your VM and email you a **Restore Link**.
 5. Next time you start a Codespace, use **`vm-import`** with that link to pick up exactly where you left off.
     <img width="1366" height="677" alt="import1" src="https://github.com/user-attachments/assets/a0e6dfa5-07f5-4856-9dbd-6ab8ea14665f" />
-6. If you don't want to stay and watch the VM save, then you can close the tab, and when it's done, a link will get sent to the email you put in
+6. If you don't want to stay and watch the VM save, then you can close the **BROWSER** tab, and when it's done, a link will get sent to the email you put in.
+(Don't close the terminal tab)

 ##  VM options visual